maxdesalle/42/netwhat/research.md

 |D|224.0.0.0 to 239.255.255.255|Reserved for multicast (one sender with multiple receivers) groups|
 |E|240.0.0.0 to 254.255.255.254|Reserved for future use, or research and development purposes|

+## What is TCP?
+TCP stands for Transmission Control Protocol.
+It complements the Internet Protocol (IP), which is why these two protocols are often referred as *TCP/IP*.

+TCP provides a reliable, error-free stream of bytes between apps running on hosts communicating via the IP network.
+E-mail, the World Wide Web,... all rely on *TCP/IP*.
+TCP allows for transmission of packets (the unit of data transmission TCP uses) of data in both directions, meaning a computer can send and receive data at the same time.

+In order to allow to devices to communicate over a TCP connection, they each need to have an IPv4/IPv6 address and the desired port open which will be used to transmit the data.

+## What is UDP?
+UDP stands for User Datagram Protocol.
+It's like TCP a communication protocol, but which is specifically suited for time-sensitive transmissions such as video playback for example.
+The communication is faster than TCP mainly thanks to the fact that UDP does not establish a connection before data is transmitted.
+This speeds up the transfers, but is also more risky as it can cause some packets to be lost in transit.
+Aside from that, it also opens the door for DDoS attacks.

+The main difference with TCP is that TCP first establishes a connection through a *handshake* and only then will data be transmitted.
+UDP directly sends the data, without going throuhg that *handshake*.
+If a packet is lost along the way in a TCP connection, TCP will require it to be re-sent.
+This is not the case with UDP.